As an organizational member of NJJN and an organization working on youth

 growth, and completing an annual reflection on our work.

-We understand that NJJN will support our efforts by providing
+We understand that NYJN will support our efforts by providing

 technical assistance, identifying resources, and making connections to other